 For legally compliant and correct storage of hazardous substances, oil collection trays for transformers are a necessary and effective solution.
-They capture leaking insulating oils directly and thus protect both water resources and the environment.
-Transformer oil trays are made of plastic or steel, they are available for various transformer sizes and should be inspected regularly.
+They capture leaking insulating oils directly and thus protect water, soil and the environment.
+These collection systems are usually made of plastic or steel, are available in different sizes and should be checked regularly for leaks and function.
 Read more here.

 How is transformer oil classified by law?